akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned her back on the man who had humiliated her earlier; her gaze swept the crowd, looking for safe harbour, anything steady.
 Her eyes found him—the quiet one—by the pillar.
 Not part of the whispers.
 Not part of the cruelty—simply there.
 Something flickered in his face—barely there.
 A crack in his cautious mask.

 For a heartbeat—two—she forgot to breathe. *Not a smirk.
-Not a threat.* Then, quieter: *He's trying too.*
+Not a threat.* Then, quieter: *He’s trying too.*

 The moment passed.
 Standing in the large doorway to the hall, she turned and impulsively gave a curtsy without seeing anyone; a mere blur of people as fresh air washed over her.